rglor/genome_assembly_and_annotation/README.md

 Step 2: Assembly Free Estimates of Genome Coverage, Size and Heterozygosity
 ======
-We going to use methods first used in the Panda genome paper ([Ruiqiang et al. 2010](http://dx.doi.org/10.1038/nature08696)).
-We will begin by using the k-mer counting software `jellyfish` to generate a distribution of k-mer coverage.
-This operation shouldn't take more than 12 hours when conducted on our short insert library including 183M paired reads.
+We will use an assembly-free k-mer counting method to estimate genome size, genome coverage and heterozygosity.
+Such k-mer counting approaches are widely used in genome studies.
+Although numerous applications for interpreting k-mer counts have been introduced (e.g., [GenomeScope](http://qb.cshl.edu/genomescope/), [estimate Genomesize.pl](http://josephryan.github.io/estimate_genome_size.pl/)), most rely on the rapid k-mer counting program `[jellyfish](http://www.genome.umd.edu/jellyfish.html)` to generate k-mer counts.
+Selecting a k-mer size for these analyses is non-trivial.
+Advice on selecting a k-mer size for various types of applications can be found in a few places, including the FAQ for the error-correction function [Quake](http://www.cbcb.umd.edu/software/quake/faq.html) and section 2 of the supplemental material for the program [KAT](https://doi.org/10.1093/bioinformatics/btw663).
+One approach that is widely-cited in recent genome papers follows the authors of the panda genome paper in relying on analyses of 17-mers ([Ruiqiang et al. 2010](http://dx.doi.org/10.1038/nature08696)), but other studies suggest that large k-mer sizes are appropriate for large complex genomes.
+However, large k-mer sizes can lead to longer runs and more intense memory demands.
+Running Jellyfish shouldn't take more than 12 hours when conducted on our short insert library including 183M paired reads.

 ```
 #PBS -N jellyfish_short